Rajnath-Shoigu meet: India, Russia sign small arms, military cooperation pacts

 Also read: Vladimir Putin to reach Delhi today for 21st India-Russia Summit; meet PM Modi

-The next meeting of the Russian ministers and Putin is scheduled with Prime Minister Narendra Modi later in the day.
+The next meeting of the Russian ministers and Russian President Vladimir Putin is scheduled with Prime Minister Narendra Modi later in the day.
 Both the countries are expected to ink various pacts on expanding cooperation in areas of defence, trade, energy, technology and investment.

 The top leaders will also discuss the issue of Afghanistan during their 2+2 and foreign ministerial talks.